stsnsn/ARSC/README.md

 ## Features

-- Calculate elemental composition metrics (N-ARSC, C-ARSC, S-ARSC, AvgResMW) directly from protein FASTA files.
+- Calculate elemental composition metrics (N-ARSC, C-ARSC, S-ARSC) directly from protein FASTA files.
 - Multiprocessing support for fast and scalable analysis of large genome sets.
 - Simple CLI tool: one command to run, easy to combine with UNIX tools via pipes.